donejs/presentations/canjs-meetup/slides.md

 * A simple tabs component.
 * Exports to CommonJS, AMD, and standalone.
 * Useable with Browserify, WebPack, RequireJS, StealJS.
+* Published to NPM.
+* Semver for versioning.

 --